Three Things We Can Do to Make Entrepreneurship More Inclusive

 While we need to do all we can to support individual science and technology innovators, we also need to develop the ecosystems within which they operate.
 Cultural changes play a role here: high expectations can motivate success.
 Networks can promote scientific and social integration.
 Financial assistance in the form of grants and investments provide validation and confidence.
 Maker spaces, incubators, an investor class ready and willing to throw its weight behind nascent ventures…in short, a constellation of programs and resources are needed to boost inclusive entrepreneurship at the ecosystem level.

 This requires collaboration.
-Stakeholders from across the national I&E ecosystem need to more closely coordinate efforts, sharing what works best and building on it.
-Organizations like VentureWell have a role to play here, acting as a convener and connector between programs and stakeholders and linking disparate groups together into a national effort.
+Collaborators from across the national I&E ecosystem need to more closely coordinate efforts, sharing what works best and building on it.
+Organizations like VentureWell have a role to play here, acting as a convener and connector between programs and collaborators and linking disparate groups together into a national effort.
 Universities, incubators and funders can also act as cultivators of the best of the best: giving underrepresented I&E innovators in the country a goal to shoot for.

 Invention, innovation and entrepreneurship are fundamental to American prosperity just as fairness and justice are a fundamental part of the American character.
 Those of us working at interface of science- and technology-based innovation and entrepreneurial development have a unique opportunity and an ongoing responsibility to support inclusion and drive the diversification of our field.